 As an Apple repair tech, I have seen the dreaded “flickering screen” problem countless times.
 While certain models, such as dual-GPU MacBook Pros, are more prone to this issue, it can happen to any MacBook Pro.

-So, in today’s article, we’re going to explore a few possible solutions to your MacBook’s flickering screen, from simple fixes to software resets.
+So, in this article, we’re going to explore all possible solutions to your MacBook’s flickering screen, from 9 simple fixes to software resets.

 Key Takeaways